-The below screenshot gives you a perfect scenario of how yours will look like.
-You can access your web app directly by clicking on the button as shown below or you can use the URL that’s given.
-As you can see the URL carries
+Additionally, The below screenshot gives you a perfect scenario of how yours will look like.
+You can access your web app directly by clicking on the button as shown below, or you can use the URL that’s given.
+Therefore, As you can see, the URL carries

 azurewebsites.net.
-You can use the settings option in app service blade to customize it the way you want it.
+You can use the settings option in app service blade to customize it how you want.

 changing the pricing tier of the App Service plan that your app belongs to and scale out (

 increasing the number of VM instances that run your app.
 You can scale out to as many as 30 instances, depending on your pricing tier).

 Nonetheless, let’s finally launch our web app to see the application interface on a browser by clicking on the URL or browser button as I mentioned above.

 In addition, The screenshot above shows the interface of my application.

 Lastly, let’s go ahead and make some changes to our code in Visual Studio and push the same to GitHub to see the continuous deployment in action.

 The above screenshot shows my code in Visual Studio before making changes.